jigish/slate/README.md

         bind 1:ctrl chain push up | push right | push down | push left

     Will bind the keystroke ctrl-1 to push up on the first press, then push right on the second press, then push down on the third pres, the push left on the fourth press and rotate back to pushing up on the fifth press (etc).

+* Activate a layout: "layout name"

+        name = the name of the layout to activate (set using the layout directive)

+    Example:

+        bind 1:ctrl layout myLayout

+    Will bind the keystroke ctrl-l to activate the layout called "myLayout"

 ### Example Config ###